 With this increased reliance on cyber-dependent systems, come increased threats and vulnerabilities.
 Protecting the cybersecurity of our critical infrastructure is a top priority for the nation, and in February 2013 the President signed Executive Order (EO) 13636: Improving Critical Infrastructure Cybersecurity and released Presidential Policy Directive (PPD)-21: Critical Infrastructure Security and Resilience, which aims to increase the overall resilience of U.S. critical infrastructure.
 One of the major components of the EO is the development of the Cybersecurity Framework (the Framework) by the National Institute of Standards and Technology (NIST) to help critical infrastructure sectors and organizations reduce and manage their cyber risk.

-Because cybersecurity and physical security are increasingly interconnected, the Department of Homeland Security (DHS) is partnering with the critical infrastructure community to establish a voluntary program to encourage use of the Framework to strengthen critical infrastructure cybersecurity.
+Because cybersecurity and physical security are increasingly interconnected, the Department of Homeland Security (DHS) has partnered with the critical infrastructure community to establish a voluntary program to encourage use of the Framework to strengthen critical infrastructure cybersecurity.
 The Critical Infrastructure Cyber Community C³ (pronounced “C Cubed”) Voluntary Program is the coordination point within the Federal Government for critical infrastructure owners and operators interested in improving their cyber risk management processes.
 The C³ Voluntary Program aims to: 1) support industry in increasing its cyber resilience; 2) increase awareness and use of the Framework; and 3) encourage organizations to manage cybersecurity as part of an all hazards approach to enterprise risk management.

 The C³ Voluntary Program’s launch in February 2014 coincides with the release of the final Framework.
 The C³ Voluntary Program’s focus during the first year will be engagement with Sector-Specific Agencies (SSAs) and organizations using the Framework to develop guidance on how to implement the Framework.
 Later phases of the C³ Voluntary Program will broaden the program’s reach to all critical infrastructure and businesses of all sizes that are interested in using the Framework.